 H. Martin Williams 1935-2020

-To send flowers in memory of H. Martin "Marty" Williams, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of H. Martin "Marty" Williams, please visit our Heartfelt Sympathies Store.

 H. Martin Williams, “Marty” went home to heaven on January 29th with family and friends at his bedside in the Presbyterian Home in New Hartford.
 He was born on June 16, 1935 in Litchfield, N.Y. at the farmhouse on Berberick Rd, a son of the late Harry and Ella McDonald Williams.
 He left the family farm early in life and worked for The Bendix company in Utica, Oneida County Boiler Works, which he purchased, and also formed the H.M.
 Williams Company, where he had serviced commercial boilers across central NY for more than 50 years.

 On July 17, 1954, he married Mary L. Miller at the Norwich Corners Presbyterian Church.
 They purchased a piece of property on Albany Road, Frankfort NY.
 He remodeled the small house he called, a “shack” and built the home you see there today.

 Martin had a passion for not only wanting to know how machinery and equipment worked, but how to repair it.
 He would try his hand at any task and could perform electrical, plumbing, carpentry, and mechanical like a skilled craftsman.
 One of his children said, everything I learned to do right, I learned from my father, the rest, I learned the hard way.